Artloose Seattle logo lockup

 Each Artloose excursion includes:

-• Art-making at 2–3 locations per day
+• Art-making at 2–3 locations

 • Multiple materials and mediums